September 12, 2014

 We next set about replacing valve stem seals, which wasn't so much about replacing seals as it was about compressing valve springs with a $12 Harbor Freight valve spring compressor.
 We probably could've spent a little more and the job would've gone faster, but with judicious use of clamps and spacers we managed to get the first seal replaced in a little less than two hours.
 After a brief calculation to determine the time needed to replace all eight seals, we made an executive decision to replace only the seals on the intake valves.

 While we had things apart, we figured we'd repaint the head.
 For some reason the quickie job we did last year to convert our bright orange cylinder head to a more subdued black did not last all that long.
 In retrospect it's possible the lack of prep and subsequent light film of oil still on the head when we sprayed it caused some adhesion issues.
-In any case the black paint was coming off in a few places, or lots of places, revealing the original color underneath, and the cylinder head was beginning to look like a Halloween ornament.
+In any case the black paint was coming off in a few places, or lots of places, revealing the original orange color underneath, and the cylinder head was beginning to look a little too much like a Halloween ornament.

 So with the valve seals done we prepped the head for paint, using actual solvents like acetone and brake cleaner.
 We masked off parts we didn't want painted, like the intake and exhaust ports, and then shot the head with three coats of Moss Motors M.G. dark red engine enamel.
 We used this color partly so the head would match the valve cover, and mostly because we didn't have any black paint on hand and we were running so far behind thanks to our spring compressor cost saving efforts that we didn't have time to drive to the local auto parts store.